shopware/shopware/src/Docs/Resources/current/1-getting-started/20-installation-guide/__categoryInfo.md

 ```bash
 > cd development
 ```

+Per default the development template has `shopware/platform` in the version `dev-master` as requirement in its `composer.json` file.
+This always corresponds to the latest commit on the master branch on GitHub.
+If you want to use a specific version change `dev-master` to `6.0.0+ea1` for example.
+Now Shopware 6 Early-Access1 will be installed instead of the latest master state.

 Only if you want to work with the Shopware platform code itself, e.g. in order to create a pull request for it, you should clone the `platform` code manually.